Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 15.50 points (or 0.06%) lower, suggesting that the Nifty 50 could open lower today.
+GIFT Nifty September 2025 futures were trading with a gain of 20.50 points (or 0.08%) in early trade, suggesting that the Nifty 50 could open with some positive bias today.

 Institutional Flows: